yoniaiz/puppeteer-ui-teskit/README.md

 | ------ | ------ |
 |type|(string): The type of the test, which should be set to 'axe' for accessibility testing.|
 |description|(string): The description of the test.
 It provides a brief explanation of what the test is checking.
+|beforeTest|((page: Puppeteer.Page) => Promise<void>): A function that runs before the test.
+It allows you to perform any actions before the test is executed.
+For example, you can wait for a specific element to load before running the accessibility checks.
+|afterTest|((page: Puppeteer.Page) => Promise<void>): A function that runs after the test.
+It allows you to perform any actions after the test is executed.
+For example, you can reset the page state after running the accessibility checks.
+|resetAfterTest|(boolean): Specifies whether to reset the page state after running the accessibility checks.
+If set to true, the page will be reset after the test is executed.
 |selector|(string): The selector of the element on which to run axe-core for accessibility testing.
 It allows you to focus the accessibility checks on specific elements or areas of the page.
 |config|(object, optional): Additional configuration options for axe-core.
 | config/disableRules | (array of strings): An array of rule IDs to disable during accessibility testing.
 You can specify specific rule IDs that you want to skip.